FilipMojto/FIIT-PDT/assignment_6/PROTOCOL.md

     - listing users by follower count.

 This approach prevents loading potentially massive arrays and keeps frequently needed metrics lightweight and fast to access.

+### Hashtags

+Hashtags were stored in a separate Hashtags collection to support efficient search operations, especially autocomplete.
+If hashtags were stored only as arrays inside the Posts collection, MongoDB would need to scan many posts just to check distinct tag values or to match a prefix.
+This becomes slow as the number of posts grows.

+By placing hashtags in their own collection—where each hashtag is stored once and indexed—MongoDB can perform:

+- **Instant autocomplete** using indexed prefix matching
+- **Fast exact-match searches** (e.g., finding all posts with a given hashtag)
+- **Efficient distinct operations**
+- **Trending analytics** (counting posts per hashtag)

+### Write Optimization Trade-off (Fan-Out on Write)
+The architecture deliberately prioritizes read performance, especially on the homepage feed, which accounts for the majority of all operations.
+Because all essential metadata—such as newest comments, reaction counts, and author information—is pre-embedded inside each user’s feed cache (latest_posts_followed), the system can load the timeline in a single lightweight query without touching the Posts, Comments, or Follows collections.

+This design naturally introduces a write amplification cost: operations such as creating a new post or adding a comment must update multiple locations:

+- the Posts collection,
+- the author's own feed subset (my_latest_posts), and
+- the cached feed documents of every follower.

 ## JSON-like Examples

 The json-like structure for the documents is already proposed in the diagram.
 However, we include some example instances: